taniguti/Services_on_macOS/vpn/README.md

 # VPN

-vpndc is commandlet for VPN service of macOS.
+vpndc is a command for VPN service of macOS.
 It helps migrate from macOS server to macOS.
 Additionally it sets VPN service on standard macOS.

 # Install
-Clone and create symlink to vpndc.
+Clone where you like and create symlink to vpndc in your command search path, like `/usr/local/sbin`.
 ```
 cd /usr/local/share
 sudo git clone https://github.com/taniguti/Services_on_macOS.git